 - Bookmark our Network & Internet Hub for quick access to more helpful guides like this one.

 - Visit our dedicated Troubleshooting section for similar Windows 10-related issues.

-Microsoft added a new mobile hotspot setting to Windows 10 with the Anniversary Update that enables users to share a laptop’s or desktop’s web connection with other devices, which can come in handy for browsing on your travels.
+The mobile hotspot setting on Windows 10 enables users to share a particular laptop or desktop web connection with other devices.
+This comes in handy for browsing while traveling.

-How to fix mobile hotspot setup issues on Windows 10
+How can I fix mobile hotspot setup issues on Windows 10?

 - Open the Network Adapter Troubleshooter

 - Check the Internet Connection Sharing service

 - Add mobile hotspot software to Windows 10

 1. Update the network adapter drivers

 To get the best of your Windows 10, your drivers always have to be in top shape.
 Usually, drivers get automatically updated upon booting.